alligatorpad/portfolio/_experience/floral.md

 ---

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="Click the photos above to see a closer version." %}